-When the local county agency chooses to make a voucher or vendor payment or issue a twoparty check, there must be an agreement with the vendor.
-In some instances, the payment will be to a landlord which makes him an energy supplier; therefore, a vendor agreement is required.
+Whenever the local county agency chooses to make a voucher or vendor payment or issue a twoparty check, it is required to enter into an agreement with the vendor.
+In some instances, the payment will be to a landlord which makes him an energy supplier.
+Therefore, a vendor agreement is required.

 - A. Vendor Agreements must be renegotiated each year.
-To ensure that applicants receive benefits without delay, you should negotiate vendor agreements at the time you become aware of a new vendor. - B. Always use the DSS-8163.
-Retain the original and provide a copy to the vendor. - C. If the DSS-8163 is returned and the vendor has added any addendum or changed any wording, the DSS-8163 is void.
+To ensure that applicants receive benefits without delay, you should negotiate vendor agreements at the time you become aware of a new vendor.

+- B. Always use the DSS-8163.

+- C. If the DSS-8163 is returned and the vendor has added any addendum or changed any wording, the DSS-8163 is void.
 You must negotiate a new DSS-8163.

+- Retain the original.

+- 2. Give a copy to the vendor.

-520.04 APPLICATION PROCESS
+540.04 APPLICATION PROCESS

 Everyone who wishes to apply must be given the opportunity to apply without delay.
-The applicant must be allowed to sign an application, DSS-8178, on the day he:

-- Appears at the local county agency; or

-- Appears at an agency that is taking applications per the county's plan.
+The applicant must be allowed to sign an application, DSS-8178, on the day he appears at the local county agency or appears at an agency that is taking applications per the county's plan.
 (See EP-200.)